SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Experiments

 \section{Experiments}

-We evaluate our approach across two complementary settings, each examining a distinct aspect of multi-view spatial reasoning.
-First, we analyze model performance on \ourbenchmark{} (Sec.~\ref{sec_eval_ours}), which assesses robustness under partial visibility, occlusion, and low-overlap conditions.
-Next, we examine zero-shot transfer to temporal spatial reasoning tasks on VSTI-Bench~\cite{fan2025vlm} (Sec.~\ref{sec_eval_vsti}), where models are expected to handle camera-centric and numerical queries never seen during training.
-Together, these evaluations provide a comprehensive view of both in-domain effectiveness and out-of-domain generalization.
+\textbf{Datasets.} We evaluate baselines across two complementary spatial benchmarks, each examining a distinct aspect of multi-view spatial reasoning.
+First, we analyze model performance on \ourbenchmark{}, which consists of two evaluation splits: \textit{SpatialMosaic-Indoor} (Sec.~\ref{sec_eval_ours}) and \textit{SpatialMosaic-Outdoor} (Sec.~\ref{sec_eval_waymo}). \textit{SpatialMosaic-Indoor} is constructed from ScanNet++~\cite{scannetpp}, while \textit{SpatialMosaic-Outdoor} is built upon the Waymo dataset~\cite{Sun_2020_CVPR}.
+These benchmarks assess robustness in realistic environments spanning both indoor and outdoor scenes, involving partial visibility, occlusion, and low-overlap conditions. \ourbenchmark{} offers a challenging evaluation protocol by constructing view sets with deliberately minimal geometric redundancy.
+It is designed to probe robustness under incomplete spatial evidence and to reflect more realistic low-overlap conditions.
+Next, we further evaluate on VSI-Bench~\cite{yang2025thinking}, an informative benchmark designed to assess conventional spatial understanding capabilities across spatial configuration and measurement-related tasks.

 \textbf{Baselines.} Following prior efforts in spatial reasoning, we evaluate our method against a suite of open-sourced Video-Language Models, which serve as our baselines under identical multi-view input protocols.
-The comparing models include LLaVA-OneVision-0.5B~\cite{li2024llava}, InternVL2-2B~\cite{chen2024far}, LLaVA-NeXT-Video-7B~\cite{llavanextvideo}, LLaVA-OneVision-7B~\cite{li2024llava}, LongVA-7B~\cite{zhang2024long}, InternVL2-8B~\cite{chen2024far}, VILA-1.5-8B~\cite{lin2024vila}, and VILA-1.5-40B~\cite{lin2024vila}.
-All baselines receive the same set of multi-view frames at a resolution of 518 $\times$ 518 per view, ensuring consistent evaluation across architectures.
+All baselines~\cite{chen2024far,li2024llava,llavanextvideo,zhang2024long,lin2024vila, bai2025qwen3, wang2025internvl3} receive the same set of multi-view frames at a resolution of 518 $\times$ 518 per view, ensuring consistent evaluation across architectures.
 Model outputs are derived using their default decoding settings without task-specific tuning.

-\textbf{Datasets.} We evaluate our proposed method across two spatial benchmarks designed to measure multi-view spatial understanding and scene reasoning.
-Our evaluation covers diverse task categories, including object-level geometry reasoning, view-consistent spatial relation inference, and temporal dynamics estimation.
-First, we perform evaluation on VSTI-Bench~\cite{fan2025vlm}, which extends VSI-Bench~\cite{yang2025thinking} evaluation to temporal settings by focusing on reasoning about spatial configurations evolving over time.
-These include object displacement, camera-object distance changes, relative positional shifts, and camera motion direction.
-The benchmark emphasizes long-range temporal aggregation and evaluates whether models can maintain coherent spatial representation across time. \ourbenchmark{} introduced in this work, offers a more challenging evaluation protocol by constructing view sets with deliberately minimal geometric redundancy.
-This benchmark is designed to probe robustness under incomplete spatial evidence and to reflect more realistic low-overlap conditions.